-Amenities: Activity Room, Athletic Fields, Community Center, Gym, Playground
+Amenities: Activity Room, Athletic Field, Gym, Playground

-Freetown serves the community by offering a year round menu of activities for all ages including:
+Freetown serves the community by offering a year round menu of activities for all ages including: After-School Programming, Summer Day Camp, Senior Adult Activities, Community Enrichment Programs, Seasonal Events for All Ages, and Facility Rentals

 After-School Programs for Elementary School Students: Grades K5 – 5th